BoranSekeroglu/OSTEO_MODELS/README.md

 # OSTEO_MODELS
+Paper: Y. Küçükçiloğlu, B. Sekeroglu, T. Adalı, N. Şentürk, Prediction of osteoporosis using MRI and CT scans with unimodal and multimodal deep-learning models, Diagnostic and Interventional Radiology, 2023.

 UNIMODAL and MULTIMODAL CNN MODELS TO PREDICT OSTEOPOROSIS

-Multimodal.ipynb, UNIMODAL_CT.ipynb and UNIMODAL_MRI.ipynb are the saved models in Jupyter Notebook and can be used for TESTING OSTEOPOROSIS.
+Multimodal.ipynb, UNIMODAL_CT.ipynb, and UNIMODAL_MRI.ipynb are the saved models in Jupyter Notebook and can be used for TESTING OSTEOPOROSIS.

 UNIMODAL_CT.html and UNIMODAL_MRI.html are the saved models in Jupyter Notebook as html.

-trainable_unimodal.ipynb and trainable_multimodal.ipynb are the trainable models (training includes a few sample images)
+trainable_unimodal.ipynb and trainable_multimodal.ipynb is the trainable models (training includes a few sample images)

 UNIMODALMR FOLDER: